Let’s get this out of the way – WordPress is one of the most used website builders (or content management systems) in

 Wix is the best all round drag & drop website builder available today.
 They currently have over 109 million registered users, and more than 2.87 million paying subscribers.

 You can literally drag and drop any content you want on your website, without touching a line of code.
 So you don’t need to be technical at all to use Wix.

 Wix also offers you over 500 professional looking design templates to choose from, across a broad range of industries so you are likely to find something that’s suitable for your needs.

-They also have industry-specific tools created for musicians, hotels / accommodations, consultants, etc. So Wix is not just another website builder that helps you create a generic website.
+They also have industry-specific tools created for musicians, hotels / accommodations, consultants, restaurants etc. So Wix is not just another website builder that helps you create a generic website.
 They give you industry-specific designs and tools to help you build your business.
 To show you just how easy it is to create a custom website for your business watch the video below: